fujitake/smart-building-quick-start-kit/devices/omron-env/README.en.md

 ## Notes

 - Place the Environment Sensor and the Raspberry Pi at a distance within 1 meter.
-- Since the encryption and authentication of the communication path with the MQTT Broker is a brief one, please take measures according to the security level required in the actual project.
+- Since the encryption and authentication of the communication path with the MQTT broker is a brief one, please take measures according to the security level required in the actual project.